joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 * Install Node dependencies
 * Build the front-end assets
 * Upload the files to the server and place it in the temporary folder
-* Setup the new version on the server remove the old version and migrating the database
+* Setup the new version on the server remove the old version and migrate the database

+That's it, are done!
 ### Final considerations
-On this tutorial I've used a very simplied configuration for Nginx, PHP FPM and Postgres, you can finetune those settings by diving into the documentation of each software.
+On this tutorial I've used a very simplied configuration for Nginx, PHP FPM and Postgres, you can finetune those configurations by diving into the documentation of each software.
-In addtion, you can improve the deploy action by adding a step to run the automated tests of your applications to make sure you are not deploying a broken version.
+In addtion, you can improve the deploy action by adding a step to run the automated tests of your application to make sure you are not deploying a broken version.

-Even though I used AWS as a cloud provider, these steps can be easily reproduced on any other provider like DigitalOcean, GCP, Azure, or Linode.

-Good luck on your journey throght the cloud world!
+Good luck on your journey throght the cloud world! 🎉🎉🎉